Here are some of the Frequently Asked Questions.

 The images will continue to be stored in our central database and can be accessed from other MoleMap clinics as required.
 This means you can continue to be active in monitoring your moles by going to your nearest MoleMap clinic.

 Does MoleMap remove moles?

 No. MoleMap prides itself on the accurate diagnosis of skin cancer and therefore aims to minimise any unnecessary excisions of benign moles.
 As such we do not currently offer an onsite mole removal service but instead we redirect you back to your referring GP for further treatment.
-If your GP requests we can facilitate fast-track access to the diagnosing dermatologist or hosting plastic surgeon.

 Will my procedure be covered by health insurance?